rur/treetop/README.markdown

 ### Why was this created?

-Multi-page web applications are secure, well supported and promote loose coupling.
-They are a great solution for systems with a broad range of content or that encapsulate other complex systems.
-A major drawback versus native or single-page apps is interactivity.
-Modern software must deliver a modern user experience; linking documents together doesn't always cut it.
+Multi-page web apps are ideal when there is a lot of different content or a sophisticated backend.
+The main drawback versus client apps is interactivity.
+Modern apps must be interactive and linking documents together doesn't always cut it.

 Treetop is a prototype which aims to close the gap by extending conventional multi-page endpoints with 'partials' and 'fragments'.
 Treetop endpoints are capable of rendering a valid HTML document, or snippets for modifying a loaded page, depending upon which is requested.